inamiitb/hello-world/README.md

 # hello-world
-Starting for wireless programming.
+Starting to program for wireless .

-Wireless programming is the stars.
+Programming wireless  is the stars.
 Aim for some moon.